-As I continue to get more and more questions about day trading I plan on explaining a bit more on what day trading is and how I make a living doing it.
+As I continue to get more and more questions about day trading I plan on explaining a bit more on what day trading is and how I teach people to make a living doing it.

 Basics of How Professional Day Traders Make Money in the Stock Market

 The financial system is significantly more complex than it used to be even 10 or 20 years ago.
 The basic premise behind why the stock market exists is because companies need money to grow.
 After a company gets to a certain point they need more money to grow.
 A private company turns into a public company and that is when a company first appears in the stock market.

 The stock market can be compared to eBay.
 EBay is the 21st century version of a garage sale, we have things we don’t need that still have value and we want money for them.

 The stock market is essentially the same thing but with companies that need capital (money) to continue growing.
 Eventually a company gets so large that they stop lending money from their friends, local banks, and family.
 They go public to receive a cash infusion they need to keep growing and compete in their industry.
 Once a person initially invests in a company via stock market we become part owners of the company.

 Stock markets deal in shares of stock.
 If there are 100 shares of Google and I buy one share I therefore own 1% of Google.

 This is relative because there are actually millions of shares of stock for certain companies.